ovh/docs/pages/cloud/dedicated/network_ipaliasing/guide.en-asia.md

 #### Step 3: Check the current IP configuration

-Back in the section `IP functions`{.action}, click on `Show or Delete Current IP Addresses`{.actions} to verify that the Additional IP address was added correctly.
+Back in the section `IP functions`{.action}, click on `Show or Delete Current IP Addresses`{.action} to verify that the Additional IP address was added correctly.

 ![check configured IP](images/Cpanel-3.png){.thumbnail}